 Similarly, electrical infrastructure is embedded throughout most industrial plants.
 It’s important that its functionality is periodically tested.
 It should be checked for signs of wear or fatigue.
 From the simple type of checks from visual inspections and “test-and-tagging” through to analytical procedures and thermographic imaging, routine maintenance is crucial to ensure the ongoing safety and reliability of your electrical systems.

-Why is service important?
+Why is instrumentation & electrical servicing important?

 Process instrumentation and electrical systems should not be “fitted and forgotten”.
 Instruments and electrical plant can be subject to physical damage or disturbance, environmental damage from exposure to the elements or changing air quality or may simply require periodic maintenance due to the nature of their design.